 Mitigation is a way for you to admit fault, but explain the circumstances.
 For many, this will become an exercise in their negotiation and people skills, but sometimes it’s not even taken into consideration.
 There are certain judges out there who will reduce a $120 traffic ticket by $30 and extend the deadline — without even asking you to make a case.
 But most of the time, if you have a good driving record and a decent story, you’ll probably see some leniency after giving the details.
 Whatever deal is offered up is ultimately yours to either take or appeal, but you would need to do so with extreme caution.
 Any potential sign of disrespect to either the judge or law enforcement in general is not going to be appreciated.
 (We’re sure you’re surprised.)

 Each state is different when it comes to alternatives for reducing a traffic ticket, so check into the specifics for all the above.
-Some states will allow you to take traffic school to avoid the points and some states will let you wipe the ticket entirely if you keep your driving record clear for a full year.
+Some states will allow you to take traffic school or a defensive driving course to avoid the points and some states will let you wipe the ticket entirely if you keep your driving record clear for a full year.
 Regardless of where you live though, there are ways to reduce your traffic ticket if you know where to look.